linden-project/linny-notebook-template/README.md

-# Lindex, a markdown document database indexer
+# Carl, a linden indexer implemented in Hugo

 ## Contributors